Harshad313D/Redux_ToDo_with_Axios_CRUD/README.md

 ```

 ## 🛠 API Endpoints
-Method	Endpoint	Description
+Method		Description
-GET	/todos	Fetch all tasks
+GET	/	Fetch all tasks
-POST	/todos	Add a new task
+POST	/	Add a new task
-PUT	/todos/:id	Update a task by ID
+PUT	/	Update a task by ID
-DELETE	/todos/:id	Delete a task by ID
+DELETE	/	Delete a task by ID

 ## 🔗 Connect With Me
 ## 🌐 Portfolio: your-portfolio.com